Brought to you by quitt.ch No. 1 provider of registration and and administration services for domestic help in Switzerland.

 Employers are required to register employees and make certain salary deductions and payments.
 The main ones are social security payments and withholding taxes.

 Social security breaks down into two amounts: the employee portion, and an additional employer payment.
 The total of the two comes to around 15% of salary, however it varies by canton.
-For example in Geneva it is 14.982% and in Zurich it is 12.450%.
+For example in Geneva it is 15.992% and in Zurich it is 12.270%.
+These sums must be paid to a cantonal social security fund.
 Detailed information on social security payments can be found here in English.

 Generally, withholding taxes must be deducted from the salaries of those who aren’t Swiss citizens or holders of a C-permit, and paid to the cantonal tax office.
 The tax office in your canton will be able to provide assistance with this.

 The government also offers a simplified procedure.
 Under this scheme, instead of deducting and paying separate social security and withholding tax as described above, you deduct and pay 5% of the gross salary to a cantonal social security fund.
 Employees do not have to file an additional tax declaration for this income and you do not have to issue an annual wage statement.
 This is sent directly to the employee by the social security fund.

 If you pay your nanny no more than CHF 21,330 a year (CHF 1,777.50 monthly) then you would qualify for this scheme – if you have more than one domestic employee, the total annual salary amount must be no more than CHF 56,880.
 The scheme is open Swiss and foreign employees.
 However, family members and cross-border workers living in Liechtenstein and France do not qualify.